After 9/11, turbans made Sikhs targets

 'Wake up their hearts'

 When he sat down with his son, Singh told him their lives were forever connected to the lives of his assailants.
-And that they would spend a long time thinking and talking about it, just like he asks Sukam to think about times he hurts his younger brother.
+And that they would spend a long time thinking and talking about it, just like he asks Hukam to think about times he hurts his younger brother.

 One man was later arrested in connection with the attack and charged with aggravated harassment and committing a hate crime.
 No one else has been apprehended.